The Miriam Hospital Primary Stroke Center

 A multi-specialty stroke committee to review patient care and outcomes monthly

 That’s why we’re committed to turning treatment guidelines into lifelines.
-The Miriam Hospital has reached an aggressive goal of treating patients with 85 percent or higher compliance to core standard levels of care as outlined by the American Heart Association/American Stroke Association for three consecutive calendar years.
+The Miriam Hospital has reached an aggressive goal of treating patients with 85 percent or higher compliance to core standard levels of care as outlined by the American Heart Association/American Stroke Association for four consecutive calendar years.